 Internet of Things (IoT) and Cyber-Physical Systems (CPS) involve connecting smart devices and systems—in diverse sectors such as transportation, energy, manufacturing, and healthcare—in fundamentally new ways.
 These technologies will enable cities and communities to improve services, promote economic growth, and enhance the quality of life.
-With 54 percent of the world's population now living in cities, the development of "smart cities" and "smart communities" is becoming a major focus around the globe.

 NIST, along with its partners, acts as a “matchmaker”—facilitating, advising, encouraging, nurturing, and publicizing the action clusters and their projects.
-Since the programs launched in September 2014, GCTC has recruited and incubated over 160 action clusters with participation from over 150 cities and 400 companies/organizations from around the world.
+Since the program launched in September 2014, GCTC has recruited and incubated over 160 action clusters with participation from over 150 cities and 400 companies/organizations from around the world.

 Further Information and How to Get Involved

 - For additional information on the GCTC program, please visit the NIST GCTC site (https://pages.nist.gov/GCTC/.)

 - There is still time to register a new team in the GCTC 2017 and exhibit/present at the Expo.
 For details on how to participate, see the GCTC Participation Guide (https://pages.nist.gov/GCTC/about/participation-guide/.)

 - For further information, contact Dr. Sokwoo Rhee (email@example.com), Associate Director, Cyber-Physical Systems Program.